AyrA/LegacyServices/Docs/_Terms.md

 # Terms used in these documents

 This document briefly explains the terms used in other documents.
+Some defined terms may not currently be in use.

-## Introduction
+## Introduction Chapter

-The introduction for each service contains a list as follows:
+The introduction chapter for each service contains a list as follows:

 ### Full Name